 \section{Experimental Methods}

-The main objective of this study is to characterize the effects of poro-elasticity on the deformation and flow rate through thin highly compliant membranes.
-To this end, membranes of different material strengths and different rates of porosity are fabricated and characterized on a bulge test pressure chamber.
+The primary objective of this study is to characterize the effects of poro-elasticity on the deformation and flow rate through thin, highly compliant membranes.
+To this end, membranes of varying material strengths and porosity rates are fabricated and characterized using a bulge test pressure chamber.
 In the following sections, we outline the different porosity patterns employed, the membrane fabrication process, and introduce the experimental test stand with all its components.